-Additionally, serving on the Policy Council in a voting status is a Head Start Policy Council Representative.
-A Licensed Attorney, a Financial Management Representative, and an Early Childhood Representative also serve on the Policy Council to meet the requirements of the Head Start Act.
-Normally these last three positions do not have voting status unless they serve in a dual role as an appointed community representative.
+Additionally, serving on the Policy Council in a voting status is a Head Start Policy Council Representative and in a nonvoting status, a Licensed Attorney, a Financial Management Representative, and an Early Childhood Representative.
+These seats on our Board are to meet the requirements of the Head Start Act.

-The Policy Council meets six times (bi-monthly) a year; the Executive Committee of the SCTDD acting for the Governing Board, meets in concert with and ratifies Policy Council actions including program budgets, proposals, and contracts approved by the Policy Council.
+The Policy Council meets six times (bi-monthly) a year; the Executive Committee of the SCTDD, acting for the Governing Board, meets in concert with and ratifies Policy Council actions including program budgets, proposals, and contracts approved by the Policy Council.
 The Governing Board meets annually.